stjerngren/bifrost/readme.md

 ## How to use

 Bifrost extends TVM to support STONNE as an external library.
-Most of the workflow is identical to the usual TVM workflow, but with extra functinality defined to configure the simulated accelerator and its dataflow mapping.
+Most of the workflow is identical to the usual TVM workflow, but with extra fucntionality defined to configure the simulated accelerator and its dataflow mapping.
 All scripts which use must import TVM and Bifrost:
 ``` python
 import tvm